 One of the elements of corporate worship is the opportunity to give our financial gifts to the Lord.
 For many, this sacred discipline is done on Sunday as the offering plate is passed.
 For others, it is done online or through direct deposits.
 Regardless of the method of giving, it is still an act of worship as we demonstrate our obedience, our dependence, and our thankfulness to the Lord for His provision for us.

-Through this period of suspended Sunday services, I want to encourage you to continue to express your worship though giving in ways that maybe you have not done before.
+Offering boxes will be available in all lobbies during this season of social distancing.
+I want to encourage you to continue to express your worship though giving in ways that maybe you have not done before.

 If you would still like to do this online giving as an act of worship in the Sunday service, we have built an offering time into the LiveStream.
 We will draw your attention to that on Sunday morning during the LiveStream.
 Click the button below to be taken to our online giving page!